Jaynayon/jaynayon/README.md

 # Hey, I'm Jay 👋

-I am an aspiring **Fullstack Developer** who enjoys running code.
+I am an aspiring **Developer** who enjoys running code.
 I like testing the waters and exploring new things.
 It always fascinates me how new things create and solve problems.
 How there are better solutions that I've yet to uncover.
 As I am writing this, I am currently a **senior** college student taking up Information Technology.
 It warms my heart knowing something I made came to action and was useful.

 I am the **Lead Developer** of our capstone project, *PrinciPal*, which aims to streamline MOOE reports, simplify data entry, provide data visualization and real-time budget tracking, and automate document generation.